Morganamilo/paru/README.md

 `paru -Gc <target>` -- Print the AUR comments  of `<target>`.

 `paru --gendb` -- Generate the devel database for tracking `*-git` packages.
 This is only needed when you initially start using paru.

+`paru -Ui` -- Build and install a PKGBUILD in the current directory.

 ## Debugging